Assignments give admins the capability to pose a question or task to learners who have to submit an entry against the assignment.

 Q: What happens when I give a submission 'Try Again'?

-The learner will see the feedback given by the Admin or instructor.
+The learner will see the feedback given by the Admin or Facilitator.
 They will be prompted to retake the assignment as their status icon will say now say 'Incomplete'.